How to Use AI to Design a Room: Complete Step-by-Step Guide

 Architectural changesCannot suggest structural modificationsCan redesign floor plans

-For most people, the practical approach is to start with AI.
-Use RoomFlip to explore styles and directions at near-zero cost, then bring a professional designer into the process if and when you need custom sourcing, structural changes, or hands-on project management.
+For most people, the practical approach is to start with AI proofs.
+Use VirtualStagingAI to explore styles and directions with credits, then bring a professional designer into the process if and when you need custom sourcing, structural changes, or hands-on project management.

 Frequently Asked Questions